 In another study conducted by Sula et. al. (2024) an attempt was made to research how collaboration in scientific communities can significantly advance global agricultural systems that support the UN SDGs, and to analyze how collaboration patterns can improve research program structures and dynamics.
 Sula et. al (2024) introduced a framework for evaluating collaborative research networks based on scientific publications and their role in achieving societal goals.
 The framework was applied to two CRPs: Grain Legumes and Dryland Cereals (GLDC) and Roots, Tubers, and Bananas (RTB) and subsequent analysis provided insights into research team composition, management structures, and publication performance.
-Using network models, collaboration at the levels of authors, institutions, countries, and Altmetric Attention Scores.
+Using network models, collaboration at the levels of authors, institutions, countries, and management structures were examined.
+Regression models helped identify factors influencing citation rates and Altmetric Attention Scores.

 Key findings included identification of collaboration hubs in both programs, with institutional hubs typically being CGIAR program 'participants' or 'planning partners'.
 The study found that the proportion of women authors was under a third, with limited co-authorship between women.
-Research in both programs focused on priority countries, with most international collaborations occurring between institutions from Global South and Global North countries.
-The study found that teams with high geographic diversity and strong collaboration were associated with higher citations and altmetric scores.
-Additionally, co-authorships were often short-lived, with most occurring in a single year.
+Research in both programs focused on priority countries, with most international collaborations occurring between institutions from